 Nestled in the heart of the Hungarian Great Plains, lies a true spiritual oasis, Nandafalva.
 Entering into the temple gardens, you feel as if you could be in a village in India lost in time.
 For those seeking tranquility and a peaceful environment to deepen spiritual awareness this is the perfect place.
 The community conducts its activities under the auspices of the Hindu Vaishnava Church and the Hungarian Vaishnava Hindu Association.
 Religious, cultural and educational programs are organized on a regular basis in various public cultural and educational institutions.

 Projects here are ongoing to revive the south Hungarian farmland.
-Developing the infrastructure, the residents of Nandafalva are doing organic gardening, daily spiritual practices such as studying Vedic philosophy, meditating, yoga asanas and increasing the beauty of the natural environment, making it more suitable for living.
-5 hectares of forest have been planted, and on 8 hectares organic wheat is grown.
-Recently they have acquired their own milling machine to process the wheat.
-Due to conscious efforts to reforest the old farmland laid to waste by destructive agricultural techniques of the old communist regime, finally one can observe biodiversity returning to the land with with many species of birds and other animals appearing again which have not been seen in the area for decades.
+Developing the infrastructure, the residents of Nandafalva are doing organic gardening, daily spiritual practices such as studying Vedic philosophy.
+They do meditating, yoga asanas and increasing the beauty of the natural environment, making it more suitable for living.
+5 hectares of forest have been planted, and organic wheat is grown on 8 hectares.

-Volunteers are eagerly welcomed to help in the preservation of natural resources, and to participate in gardening, maintaining the beautiful grounds and preserving some of the older structures.
+Volunteers are eagerly welcomed to help in the preservation of natural resources.
+You can participate in gardening, maintaining the beautiful grounds and preserving some of the old structures.
 The residents of Nandafalva are very family-oriented, and their dream is to become a self-sustained eco-community for future generations.

 Please learn more at website of Nandafalva Hindu Temple made for volunteers.